GooBox/goobox-nodes/README.md

 1. *Docker:* Install it following [official docs](https://docs.docker.com/engine/installation/).

 ### Use public image
 You can use public docker image to run the service.
-E.g. run Storj nodes scraper, collect them and put together into a csv format file:

     docker run -p 80:80 goobox/goobox-nodes-api:latest start